-A water softener is effective in removing some of the most common contaminants found in private wells in Hopedale (or in certain public water supplies).
-The main issues typically are hard water minerals magnesium and calcium as well as iron or manganese.
+A water softener is effective in removing some of the most common contaminants found in Hopedale.
+In private wells, the main issues typically are hard water minerals magnesium and calcium as well as iron or manganese.
 Small amounts of these minerals can have large affects on your home’s water quality.
 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million.
 The EPA maximum allowable level for manganese as a secondary contaminant is .05 parts per million.
 As you can see, these are very small amounts, but their affects can create quite an impact.
 Water softening will be very effective if you have hard water, iron or manganese in your water.
 Up-flow versus down-flow water softeners are more effective, particularly if there are elevated levels of iron or manganese in your water.

 Compare your test results to this chart:

 THE AFFECTS OF IRON, MANGANESE & HARD WATER

 Hard water affects include corrosion and scaling inside pipes, as well as major staining throughout the home’s showers, bathtubs, and sinks.
 Hard water is also notorious for destroying hot water heaters way ahead of their useful life (scale build-up inside hot water heaters can insulate the temperature sensor inside the tank causing them to work much harder to bring the temperature up to the set level).
 Iron and manganese can create orange,rusty or black/brown staining and corrosion of water using appliances and the plumbing distribution system in the home as well.
 For more, see hard water epa.

 WHAT WILL A WATER SOFTENER REMOVE?